 The graduate health administration program is accredited by the Accrediting Commission on Education for Health Services Administration.
 This accreditation reflects the commitment to and achievement of national standards for graduate-level healthcare administration education.
-It is the only program so accredited in Northeastern Pennsylvania.
 Further, the program maintains full graduate membership in the Association of University Programs in Health Administration.